GFG Capital LLC Sells 76 Shares of Costco Wholesale Co. (NASDAQ:COST)

 Insider Transactions at Costco Wholesale

 In other news, VP James P. Murphy sold 1,500 shares of the business’s stock in a transaction dated Wednesday, July 20th.
 The shares were sold at an average price of $525.20, for a total transaction of $787,800.00.
 Following the completion of the sale, the vice president now directly owns 36,230 shares of the company’s stock, valued at $19,027,996.
 The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-In other news, CFO Richard A. Galanti sold 1,000 shares of the business’s stock in a transaction dated Thursday, July 14th.
-The shares were sold at an average price of $505.60, for a total transaction of $505,600.00.
-Following the completion of the sale, the chief financial officer now directly owns 25,750 shares of the company’s stock, valued at $13,019,200.
-The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+In other Costco Wholesale news, CFO Richard A. Galanti sold 1,000 shares of the company’s stock in a transaction dated Thursday, July 14th.
+The shares were sold at an average price of $505.60, for a total value of $505,600.00.
+Following the completion of the sale, the chief financial officer now directly owns 25,750 shares of the company’s stock, valued at approximately $13,019,200.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
 Also, VP James P. Murphy sold 1,500 shares of the company’s stock in a transaction dated Wednesday, July 20th.
 The stock was sold at an average price of $525.20, for a total transaction of $787,800.00.
 Following the completion of the sale, the vice president now directly owns 36,230 shares of the company’s stock, valued at $19,027,996.
 The disclosure for this sale can be found here.
 Insiders sold a total of 2,800 shares of company stock valued at $1,449,904 over the last three months.
 Corporate insiders own 0.22% of the company’s stock.

 Costco Wholesale Price Performance